Volkswagen stops production: demand for electric cars collapses!

 A look at the production numbers

-The current situation is in contrast to the production figures of previous years.
-According to the Association of the Automotive Industry (VDA), 1.35 million electric cars were produced in Germany in 2023 and thus an increase of 7 % compared to the previous year.
-The battery -electric vehicles (BEVS) accounted for 1.06 million units, which corresponds to an increase of 11 %.
-For 2024, a further increase in e-car production is forecast by 24 % to 1.67 million units, as reported in [world.
+The current situation contrasts with the production figures of previous years.
+According to the Association of the Automotive Industry (VDA), 1.35 million electric cars were produced in Germany in 2023, an increase of 7% compared to the previous year.
+Battery electric vehicles (BEVs) accounted for 1.06 million units, an increase of 11%.
+A further increase in electric car production by 24% to 1.67 million units is forecast for 2024, as reported on Welt.

-Nevertheless, current figures from the approvals show a mixed balance.
-In January 2024 there were a total of 207,600 new cars in Germany, which corresponds to a decline of 3 %.
-However, there is no longer a quarter of these new registrations on electric vehicles, whereby the electric bestseller with 52,220 new registrations, an increase of 42 % compared to the previous year, stand out.
-The neutral view of the numbers makes it clear that the industry faces major challenges.
+Nevertheless, current registration figures show a mixed result.
+In January 2024, there were a total of 207,600 new cars in Germany, which corresponds to a decline of 3%.
+However, over a quarter of these new registrations are electric vehicles, with electric bestsellers particularly standing out with 52,220 new registrations, an increase of 42% compared to the previous year.
+A neutral look at the numbers makes it clear: the industry is facing major challenges.

 Conclusion and outlook